How Much Do Foundations Cost?

 7. Bring Foundations Up to Ground Level

 8. Next, it's bringing up the foundations to ground level.
-This method depend on your type of foundations:
+This method depends on your type of foundations:

 For Trench-Fill Foundations: